-Our June meeting will take place on Wednesday, 14th June in the Irish and Local Studies Library at the usual time of 7:30 p.m.
+The monthly meetings of Armagh & District History Group will resume on Wednesday, 13th September in the Irish and Local Studies Library at the earlier time of 7:00 p.m.

 Dr Pauline Prior, BSocSc, MSc (Econ), DPhil, CQSW, taught Social Policy at Queens University Belfast for twenty years.
 Her first degree, in Sociology and Social Policy, was gained at University College Cork.
 Before joining academia, she worked as a community development worker in Zambia and Ethiopia, and as a social worker in Northern Ireland.
 She holds an MSc (Econ) and a social work qualification from the London School of Economics and a DPhil (on mental health policy in Northern Ireland) from York University, England.